 Disclaimer: Information in this article should not be taken as medical advice.
 Before you make any changes, you should speak with your provider.

-With the new year just around the corner, plenty of people are thinking and talking about what they're going to change in their lives in 2022.
+We just welcomed in a new year.
+And with the new year, plenty of people are thinking and talking about their goals and ambitions for this year.
 While we're huge advocates of making changes throughout the year, we also believe there's a lot of power in starting fresh with a new year.

 Balance your nutrition